Mark Sussman, MA, Ph.D.

 on administrative leave Jan.
 1 - Dec.
 31, 2019

 Mark Sussman is a theatre artist and scholar working on the animation of public space, material dramaturgies, puppetry and object performance, and the integration of old and new technologies in live performance.
 He earned MA and PhD degrees from the Department of Performance Studies at New York University, receiving the Michael Kirby Memorial Award for his doctoral dissertation on 18th and 19th Century stagings of the new technology of electricity.
 He joined Concordia's faculty and moved to Montreal in 2005.
-He served for six years as Associate Dean, Academic Affairs in the Faculty of Fine Arts and is now Associate Professor in the Department of Theatre.
+For six years he held the position of Associate Dean, Academic Affairs in the Faculty of Fine Arts and is now Associate Professor in the Department of Theatre.
 He also advises graduate students in the PhD Humanities and Individualized programs.

 Prior to teaching at Concordia, he has taught at New York University, Barnard College, Wesleyan University, UQÀM (DESS en arts de la marionnette contemporarin), and the Parsons School of Design at the New School.
 At Concordia, he has taught performance studies and studio-based courses at the undergraduate and graduate levels, with a focus on such topics as performance and the contemporary city, material performance and performing objects, performance ethnography, puppetry, queer theatre, and the epic theatre tradition.